iredmail/docs/en_US/installation/0-install.ee.md

 - After deployment succeeded, it closes port `8080` and runs on port `127.0.0.1:7793`.
-Nginx is configured to proxy requests to it through URI `/admin/` (this URI can be customized on web UI during installation), please visit `httpS://your-server/admin/` to access it to manage your iRedMail server.
+Nginx is configured to proxy requests to it through URI `/admin/` (this URI can be customized on web UI during installation), please visit `httpS://your-server/admin/` to manage your iRedMail server.

 Below are screenshots of the installation wizard.